PiotrPodsiadly/ccl-polska/README.md

 ## Edit email address
-It has anti-spam protection 'pol' + 'and' instead of poland@domain.com you can break your country word in pieces and create something like 'coun'+'try'
+It has anti-spam protection 'pol' + 'and' instead of poland@domain.com

+You can break your country word in pieces and create something like 'coun'+'try'